makramalla/mousegazecontroller/README.md

 - [Landmarks Detection model](https://docs.openvinotoolkit.org/latest/_models_intel_landmarks_regression_retail_0009_description_landmarks_regression_retail_0009.html)
 - [Gaze Estimation Model](https://docs.openvinotoolkit.org/2019_R1/_gaze_estimation_adas_0002_description_gaze_estimation_adas_0002.html)

-The Algorithm Pipline looks like this:
+The Algorithm Pipeline looks like this:
 ![Pipeline](https://github.com/makramalla/mousegazecontroller/blob/master/Pipeline.png?raw=true)

 ## Project Set Up and Installation
 This Project was crated on an Ubuntu 18.04 Desktop VM, but can also be used on Windows, while making sure the correct software and packages are properly installed.
-Initially, OpenVion has to be installe on the created Linux Envioment whihc can be found in [this link](https://docs.openvinotoolkit.org/2018_R5/_docs_install_guides_installing_openvino_linux.html)
+Initially, OpenVino has to be install on the created Linux Environment which can be found in [this link](https://docs.openvinotoolkit.org/2018_R5/_docs_install_guides_installing_openvino_linux.html)

 After cloning this repository the user would have to simply run the prepare.sh file which makes sure that all the required packages are installed and the models are properly downloded.:
 ```bash